isomerpages/ncss-ssi/_resources/gatherhere-board-members-group.md

 Join us on [GatherHere](https://www.ssi.gov.sg/resources/gatherhere){:target="_blank"}, an online community platform for social service professionals and organisations to build their network, extend support, and access valuable resources much like this panel.
 Stay tuned for our next event!

 Here are some key takeaways from our panellist discussion:
-<br> 1) Understand key use cases of digitalisation (e.g. increase efficiency, uplift fundraising efforts)
+1. Understand key use cases of digitalisation (e.g. increase efficiency, uplift fundraising efforts)
-<br>2) Learn how to use data more intentionally to unearth deeper insights
+2. Learn how to use data more intentionally to unearth deeper insights
-<br>3) Be mindful of the context of your operations and development stage in crafting a digitalisation strategy
+3. Be mindful of the context of your operations and development stage in crafting a digitalisation strategy
-<br>4) The Board can play a variety of roles in your organisations’ digitalisation journey e.g. crafting a strategy that’s in tune with the SSA’s mission, growing the SSA’s internal capabilities to adopt more digital tools
+4. The Board can play a variety of roles in your organisations’ digitalisation journey e.g. crafting a strategy that’s in tune with the SSA’s mission, growing the SSA’s internal capabilities to adopt more digital tools
-<br>5) Be mindful of issues related to data governance.
+5. Be mindful of issues related to data governance.
 Aside from familiarity with PDPA, be aware of aspects such as data accountability, access control, firewalls etc

 ### Guides for Claiming your GatherHere Account